0xReki/0xreki.github.io/_posts/2021/2021-01-06-unique-mahjong-sets.md

 </picture>

 {:.mt-4}
-Let's begin with a very ancient set: [Crabs and Gold Fish Set by Ichikawaya](http://www.1kawaya.com/mj/r-kingyo.html){:target="_blank" rel="noopener"}.
+Let's begin with a very ancient set: Crabs and Gold Fish Set by Ichikawaya.
 My Japanese is close to non-existent but Google Translate tells me it's a reproduction of an antique set.
 The pinzu in this set are crabs while the souzu are gold fish.
 Sure, green souzu isn't green, but everything about this set says it's from a prior era and high class.